10 Dietitian-approved healthy camping meals to get you through summer

 Rich in fiber and protein, this breakfast can be prepared ahead of time and as a bonus, it doesn’t generate a lot of dirty dishes.

 A balanced meal to fuel any outdoor adventure and packed with heart-healthy fats and protein, breakfast burritos can be made ahead or pretty easily at camp.
-Swap eggs for tofu, eat cold or reheat in foil over a campfire.
+Swap eggs for tofu, eat cold or reheat in foil over a campfire or stove.

 A good choice for the last morning of the trip when the ice is running low, regular instant oatmeal saves the day.
 After adding boiling water to reconstitute the plain instant oats (lowest in sugar), top with dried fruit, chia seeds, chopped walnuts, and a hint of cinnamon.

-These make for a cozy treat when inclement weather hits in the middle of the day.
+Soup makes for a cozy treat when inclement weather hits in the middle of the day.
+Bring a few cans of your favorite low-sodium broth-based soup along, just in case.
 Mix in torn spinach leaves for extra potassium, vitamin C, and B vitamins.
-If sodium is a concern, make your own noodle bowl or opt for low-sodium canned soup.

 Make a sandwich of whole wheat bread with your favorite nut butter and banana slices.
 These almond butter packets don’t require refrigeration and are bursting with heart-healthy fats.